Kasra1377/IMDB-sentiment-analysis/README.md

 FLASK_DEBUG=1 flask run
 ```

-Now the web app is opened locally in your browser.
+Now, the web app is opened locally in your browser.

 ### 📉Project Results
 ---
-The model has been created and put into web application and you can see the performance and the output of the model down below:
+The model has been created and put into a web application and you can see the performance and the output of the model below:
 <p align="center">
   <img width="900" height="500" src="demo/sentiment-analysis-demo.gif">
 </p>